ethereum/go-ethereum/docs/vulnerabilities/vulnerabilities.md

 The primary goal for the Geth team is the health of the Ethereum network as a whole.

-The decision whether or not to publish details about a serious bug boils down to what the fallout would be in both cases and picking the one where the damage is smaller.
+The decision whether or not to publish details about a serious vulnerability boils down to what the fallout would be in both cases and picking the one where the damage is smaller.

 At certain times, it's better to remain silent as shown by other projects